-Getting your gutter cleaned is a task that every homeowner has to tackle at some point.
+Getting your gutter cleaned from leaves, dirt, and other debris is a task that every homeowner has to tackle at some point.
 It’s not fun or pretty, but it’s a reality we all face.

 Some people elect to do it themselves, while others prefer to go the route of hiring seasoned professionals.